userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Histogram/README.md

 <img src="/images/histogram.png" height="400">

 ## Histogram Equalization
-Histogram equalization is a technique to stretch histogram so it doesn't confined to some specific range of values only.
+Histogram equalization is a technique to stretch histogram so it doesn't confined to some specific range of values.
 Histogram of a dark image tends to confined to low values, on the contrary histogram of a bright image tends to confined to high values.
 Compare two images below.

 <img src="/images/poorLightHistogram.png" height="400">

 <img src="/images/equalizedHistogram.png" height="400">

+We can see more details in the lower image, since we stretched the histogram.

 ## Histogram Distance